phalcon-orphanage/docs/en/assets.md

 ```

 ### Inline
 There are times that the application needs generated CSS or JS to be injected into the view.
-You can use the [Inline][asset-inline] class to generate this content.
+You can use the [Phalcon\Assets\Inline][asset-inline] class to generate this content.
 The object can be created with the following parameters:
 * `type`: can be `css`, `js` or something else, depending on whether you want to extend the functionality of the component.
 * `content`: the content to be injected
 * `filter`: any filter attached to this asset